Cloudstrucc/Public/docs/CoE/outline-iso.md

 - Use of the Data Loss Prevention (DLP) Editor to enforce data privacy policies
 - Implementation of the Admin Audit History to track access to sensitive information
-- **Automated PIA tracking and renewal process using Power Apps and Power Automate**
+- **Automated PIA tracking and renewal process using Power Apps and Power Automate (e.g PIA data retention policy alignment to CoE privary controls**

 ### 4.3 Data Classification and Handling